-A: The Annual Meeting is being held to: (1) elect two Class II Trustees, who will serve for a term of three years until the annual election of Trustees in the year 2018 and the election and qualification of their successors and (2) conduct an advisory (nonbinding) vote to approve named executive officer compensation, (3) to ratify the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2015; and (4) transact such other business as may properly be brought before the meeting or any adjournment thereof.
+A: The Annual Meeting is being held to: (1) elect two Class III Trustees, who will serve for a term of three years until the annual election of Trustees in the year 2019 and the election and qualification of their successors; (2) conduct an advisory (nonbinding) vote to approve named executive officer compensation; (3) ratify the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2016; (4) vote upon the amendment and restatement of the Universal Health Realty Income Trust 2007 Restricted Stock Plan; (5) act on a shareholder proposal regarding proxy access if properly presented at the meeting; and (6) transact such other business as may properly be brought before the meeting or any adjournment thereof.
 We will also discuss our business and be available for your comments and discussion.